HarveyBurton96/battleships/README.md

 ![Pre bug fix screenshot](assets/images/pre%20bug%20fix.png)

 I was able to solve this issue by checking the generated coordinates had not already been generated for that round.
+I also moved the code into its own function to reduce the repeating code.

 ![Post bug fix screenshot](assets/images/post%20bug%20fix.png)